Awami League Reflects the Mainstream Political Culture of Bangladesh

 The whole nation got united under the flag of Awami League to make Bangladesh independent with faith in secularism and non-communalism.
 As a result, the Awami League government was able to introduce a Constitution to Bangladesh within just one year of gaining independence.
 Even after leading the long way in the liberation struggle, the party ultimately took the mandate in the 1970 elections from the nation before the final war started.

 After forming the government with the Father of the Nation Bangabandhu Sheikh Mujibur Rahman as the supreme leader of the winning party and other senior leaders, the Awami League government conducted the Liberation War formally by the Proclamation of Independence.
 As a result, all kinds of conspiracies to call the Liberation War a separatist or civil war were foiled.
-The non-communal and democratic practices made it possible for Awami League to lead the Liberation War by uniting the whole Bengali nation.
+The non-communal and democratic practices made it possible for the Awami League to lead the Liberation War by uniting the whole Bengali nation.

 Later, the dictators and extremists oppressed the people of Bengal for two decades.
-But Awami League ensured the right to vote and meal for all by ousting the dictatorship through nearly a decade of struggle since 1981.
-Even in 1991, this party, being the strong and effective opposition in the parliament, forced the BNP-Jamaat coalition government to establish a parliamentary democracy by cancelling the presidential rule system.
+But the Awami League ensured the right to vote and meal for all by ousting the dictatorship through nearly a decade of struggle since 1981.
+Even in 1991, this party, the strong and effective opposition in the parliament, forced the BNP-Jamaat coalition government to establish a parliamentary democracy by cancelling the presidential rule system.
 People are the strength of Bangladesh Awami League, so Awami League has always struggled for democracy and the party has always achieved its goals through democratic movement.

 Awami League upholds the dignity of the Bengali language and culture